 The Deer Park Road is 18 miles of white-knuckle driving for most who are not used to driving the narrow dirt roads of the Olympic Peninsula.
 This is not a road for RVS or Trailers, or anyone not willing to back down to a pullout for oncoming traffic.
 This is one of the “scariest” roads in the National Park Service, but if you can drive it, we suggest you do…safely.
 Go slow, take your time and pay attention to the road!!!
 The views are drool inducing, the hiking is phenomenal and the camping is second to none.
 This is one of our favorite destinations and I guarantee we will be taking numerous trips up this awesome road.

-As we mentioned, camping is available to Deer Park, but it is first come first serve and fills up quickly for most of the week.
-This is one of the crown jewels of Olympic National Park camping experiences, and you need to do your best to spend a night or five here.
+Camping is available to Deer Park, but it is first come first serve and fills up quickly for most of the week.
+This is one of the crown jewels of Olympic National Park camping experiences, and you need to do your best to spend a night or five here this summer.
 You are allowed fires up here, despite the campground being above 3,500 feet, but they must be in the approved fire pits placed by the NPS staff.
 Be advised that you are also not allowed to bring your own firewood, there is no potable water, you must take your own garbage back to town and the only bathroom is a pit toilet.
 This is as remote as car camping gets and it is glorious, especially as the entire universe exams above you a few hours ofter a stunning sunset.